 The tenant will have to prove that the landlord is not properly maintaining the unit.
 The tenant will need to testify at the hearing.
-They should also bring documents and other evidence which supports their claim.
+They should also bring three copies of any documents and other evidence which supports their claim.
 Some examples are:

 On a Tenant Application about Maintenance (Form T6), the tenant can ask the LTB to:

 A tenant should not withhold any part of the rent, even if the tenant feels that maintenance is poor or a necessary repair has not been done.